biswas006/Classification-Models/README.md

 Accuracy, Kappa, Confusion Matrix, Precision, Recall, F1 Score were checked for all the models for different train-test datasets.

 ## Results and Discussion
-Almost all the sepervised learning models performed over 95% accuracy and other metrics, the Multinomial Logistic Regression performed the best.
+Almost all the supervised learning models performed over 95% accuracy and similarly for other metrics, the Random Forest and Multinomial Logistic Regression performed the best.
 Unsupervised models could not match up the levels as expected and SOM performed better than K-means.

 ![Results](https://github.com/biswas006/Classification-Models/blob/main/Snapshots%20and%20Pics/Model%20Performance.png)